sebdesign/artisan-cloudflare/README.md

 composer require sebdesign/artisan-cloudflare
 ```

-Sinve version 5.5, Laravel uses package auto-discovery, so doesn't require you to manually add the ServiceProvider.
+Since version 5.5, Laravel uses package auto-discovery, so doesn't require you to manually add the ServiceProvider.
 If you don't use auto-discovery or you are using an older version, add the service provider in `config/app.php`.

 ``` php
 <?php